Ismenius Lacus quadrangle: Pits and cracks

-Dunes

-Sand dunes have been found in many places on Mars.
-The presence of dunes shows that the planet has an atmosphere with wind, for dunes require wind to pile up the sand.
-Most dunes on Mars are black because of the weathering of the volcanic rock basalt.
-Black sand can be found on Earth on Hawaii and on some tropical South Pacific islands.

-Sand is common on Mars due to the old age of the surface that has allowed rocks to erode into sand.
-Dunes on Mars have been observed to move many meters.

-Some dunes move along.
-In this process, sand moves up the windward side and then falls down the leeward side of the dune, thus caused the dune to go toward the leeward side (or slip face).

-When images are enlarged, some dunes on Mars display ripples on their surfaces.
-These are caused by sand grains rolling and bouncing up the windward surface of a dune.
-The bouncing grains tend to land on the windward side of each ripple.
-The grains do not bounce very high so it does not take much to stop them.

 Ocean

 Many researchers have suggested that Mars once had a great ocean in the north.
 Much evidence for this ocean has been gathered over several decades.
 New evidence was published in May 2016.
 A large team of scientists described how some of the surface in Ismenius Lacus quadrangle was altered by two tsunamis.
 The tsunamis were caused by asteroids striking the ocean.
 Both were thought to have been strong enough to create 30 km diameter craters.
 The first tsunami picked up and carried boulders the size of cars or small houses.
 The backwash from the wave formed channels by rearranging the boulders.
 The second came in when the ocean was 300 m lower.
 The second carried a great deal of ice which was dropped in valleys.
 Calculations show that the average height of the waves would have been 50 m, but the heights would vary from 10 m to 120 m.
 Numerical simulations show that in this particular part of the ocean two impact craters of the size of 30 km in diameter would form every 30 million years.
 The implication here is that a great northern ocean may have existed for millions of years.
 One argument against an ocean has been the lack of shoreline features.
 These features may have been washed away by these tsunami events.
 The parts of Mars studied in this research are Chryse Planitia and northwestern Arabia Terra.
 These tsunamis affected some surfaces in the Ismenius Lacus quadrangle and in the Mare Acidalium quadrangle.